 Kia 'Imagine by Kia' electric car: production version spotted testing

-A new Kia electric car, inspired by the March 2019 'Imagine by Kia' SUV concept (see below) and known internally as the Kia CV, has been spotted undergoing testing wearing heavy camouflage.
+A new Kia electric car, inspired by the March 2019 'Imagine by Kia' SUV concept (see below) and known internally as the Kia CV, has been spotted for the second time undergoing testing wearing a heavy disguise, this time at the Nurburgring in Germany.

 The test mule pictured in July 2020 appears to combine elements of the Imagine concept at the front end, with aspects seen on November 2019's Futuron concept at the rear – suggesting that the eventual production version could take styling cues from both of those vehicles.